zacthuku/react-hooks-react-router-nested-routes-v6/README.md

 An `Outlet` component is included within a component that has nested routes.
 It basically serves as a signal to that parent component that it will render various different components as its children, depending on what route a user visits.
-The `Outlet` component works in conjunction with the `router` we set up using `createBrowserRouter` and `RouterProvider` to determine which component should be rendered based on the current route.
+The `Outlet` component works in conjunction with the `router` to determine which component should be rendered based on the current route.

 Including it in a component is pretty straightforward: